 Ove a 2-year period, a total of 42,393 calls were answered.
 In more than half of all calls, the person seeking counseling was evaluated to be at risk of suicide – and in 37% of all calls, the person was considered to be at high risk of suicide.

 The study also showed that women, younger people, those with a history of previous suicide attempts, and those who reported problems related to self-harm, mental illness, sexual abuse, substance abuse, and physical health problems were more likely to be considered at risk of suicide, as evaluated by counselors.

 The results of the study highlight the importance of helplines for suicide prevention and the need to ensure that these are adequately staffed in order to meet the demand.

-The project has received support from the Partnership for Suicide Prevention, Danish Health Authority
+The project has received funding from the Suicide Prevention Partnership, the Danish Health Authority.

 DRISP: Annette Erlangsen